Gmagon/src.gmagon.com/source/guide/convert-xls-to-csv-on-mac.md

 Once the conversion is complete, you can click “Output directory” to find the exported .csv files.

 Hope this tutorial helps those who are in search of a way to convert XLS files to CSV format on Macintosh computers.

+Also read
+<a href="https://gmagon.com/guide/mac-batch-convert-xls-to-csv.html" target="_blank" rel="noopener">Mac batch convert XLS to CSV</a>
+<a href="https://gmagon.com/guide/create-border-radius-css-mac.html" target="_blank" rel="noopener">How to create border radius CSS code on Mac?</a>